Shazia Mirza is a stand-up comedian and writer who has performed all over the world.

 Hailing from Birmingham, Shazia entered the stand-up world in the early noughties and has since performed at Winnipeg Comedy Festival, Halifax Comedy Festival in Canada, Lund and Malmö Comedy Festivals in Sweden, Glastonbury Festival, Hay Festival and The Edinburgh Fringe Festival.

-Later this year, Shazia will be touring across the UK with her new show, Coconut.
+This year, Shazia has been touring across the UK with her new show, Coconut.

 Her many television appearances include Rhod Gilbert’s Growing Pains, BBC's The Apprentice: You're Fired, ITV’s Tipping Point Lucky Stars, C4’s Celebrity The Island with Bear Grylls, Travel Man: 48 Hours In Côte d'Azur, Top Gear and The One Show.